 - 1. Bring the vehicle to a complete stop.

-- 2. Turn OFF the engine.

-- 3. Turn the ignition switch to the ON position, but do not start the engine.

-- 4. Press and hold the brake pedal.

-- 5. Shift the transmission into NEUTRAL.

-- 6. Press and hold the transfer case switch NEUTRAL button for four seconds.
+Shift automatic transmission into PARK. - 2.
+Turn OFF the engine. - 3.
+Turn the ignition switch to the ON/RUN position, but do not start the engine. - 4.
+Press and hold the brake pedal. - 5.
+Shift the automatic transmission into NEUTRAL or press the clutch pedal on a manual transmission. - 6.
+Press and hold the transfer case NEUTRAL button (located by the selector switch).
+The NEUTRAL indicator light will blink while the shift is in progress.
+The light will stop blinking (stay on solid) when the shift to NEUTRAL is complete.

-- 7. After the shift is completed and the NEUTRAL light comes on, release the NEUTRAL button.
+- 7. After the shift is completed and the NEUTRAL light stays on, release the NEUTRAL button.

 - 8. Start the engine.

 - 9. Shift the transmission into REVERSE.

-- 10. Release the brake pedal for five seconds and ensure that there is no vehicle movement.
+- 10. Release the brake pedal (and clutch pedal on manual transmissions) for five seconds and ensure that there is no vehicle movement.

-- 11. Repeat Steps 9 and 10 with the transmission in DRIVE.
+- 11. Repeat steps 9 and 10 with automatic transmission in DRIVE or manual transmission in first gear.

 - 12. Turn OFF the engine.

 - 13. Firmly apply the parking brake.

-- 14. Shift the transmission into PARK.